ottogroup/penelope/Readme.md

   * on project level permissions that are part of following GCP roles
       * Storage Object Viewer (```roles/storage.objectViewer```)
       * Storage Legacy Bucket Reader (```roles/storage.legacyBucketReader```)
-      * **NOTE**: these roles can be set only on the bucket level you need to define custom role
+      * **NOTE**: this role can be set only on the bucket level you need to define custom role

 #### permission in data sink